make a resolution with nature.

 your resolution: exercise, save money, reduce stress

-Take on the Find Yourself Outside Challenge and hike all of our preserves.
+Take on the Find Yourself Outside Challenge and hike all of our 20 featured preserves.
 Once you gather the code words from each kiosk, you’ll receive a super-cool Natural Lands t-shirt.
 Since visiting our preserves is free, hiking is cheaper than joining a gym.
 Our nature preserves have great hours: open from dawn till dusk every day of the year!

 Hiking through gorgeous scenery will keep your workouts interesting.
 In fact, many studies have proved that spending time out in nature is not only good for your physical health but can have a positive effect on your mental health as well.